 - (b) The bottom of the window must be no more than 3 feet above the adjacent exterior grade. - (c) The horizontal dimension of the opening shall not exceed the vertical dimension except for transom windows. - 3.
 Horizontal Articulation - (a) Buildings shall be designed to reduce apparent mass by dividing facades into a series of smaller vertical components or bays.
 Bays shall extend continuously from base to top.
-Components shall be distinguished from one another through a combination of the following:

-(2) Vertical bays defined by pronounced changes in plan to create recesses and projections, a minimum of three feet (3'-0") from build to line of the facade;
+Components shall be distinguished from one another through a combination of the following: - (1) Variations in overall massing.
+Changes in parapet projection height shall only occur with a corresponding change in plan - (2) Vertical bays defined by pronounced changes in plan to create recesses and projections, a minimum of three feet (3'-0") from build to line of the facade;